This page is about the eligibility criteria for Headstart Huddersfield.

 - You are estranged from your parents.

-A Young Carer has sole or shared responsibility, unpaid, to care for a friend or family member who has an illness, disability, mental health illness or addiction who couldn’t manage without their support.
+- A young person with caring responsibilities has sole or shared responsibility, unpaid, to care for a friend or family member (including siblings) who has an illness, disability, mental health illness or addiction who couldn’t manage without their support.

 - You are from a military service family, or you are a military veteran or service leaver.